Krutal0706/Accident-Prediction/docs/project_proposal.md

     * However, Thousands of accidents are happening after having strict rules and regulations.

-    * Predicting accidents has thus developed into one of the most extensively studied areas, which could be used by various agencies to improve overall transportation infrastructure and optimize traffic conditions.
+    * Predicting accidents has thus developed into one of the most extensively studied areas, which various agencies could use to improve overall transportation infrastructure and optimize traffic conditions.

   ### C. What are your research questions?

-    * What methods or techniques helps to achieve high accuracy in severity prediction and accidents?
+    * What methods or techniques help to achieve high accuracy in severity prediction and accidents?

     * How do these findings contribute to increasing roadway safety and reducing accident risks?